 May 2007 - Confederate letter with a military address and a sad statistic

 April 2007 - A Mysterious Confederate Cipher Cover

 March 2007 - Ordinary looking cover...to the lady who "danced herself to death"?

 February 2007 - A Confederate Gem: The largest known block of CSA #8

 January 2007 - Specialize in Confederates?

-These are selected articles from a column I began writing for The Confederate Philatelist in 2013.
+In this section are articles from a column I began for the Confederate Philatelist in 2013.
 I have had articles and columns of various sorts in this publication since 1970.
-The Confederate Philatelist is the award winning official publication of the Confederate Stamp Alliance sent to all members on a quarterly basis.
-I currently serve as a contributing editor.
+In November 2020, the membership voted to change the name of the society to the CIVIL WAR PHILATELIC SOCIETY and the publication name has been changed to the Civil War Philatelist.
+It is sent quarterly to all members.

 2nd Quarter, 2018 - Northampton, Ms. Pretender - Massachusetts, not Mississippi